loicknuchel/ionic-starter/README.md

 - `ionic setup sass` : use sass
 - `ionic serve` : start the app on your browser

-For the impatients, you can run all this commands in one time : `git clone git@github.com:loicknuchel/ionic-starter.git && cd ionic-starter && bower install && npm install gulp && ionic setup sass && ionic serve` ;)
+For the impatients, you can run all these commands in one time : `git clone git@github.com:loicknuchel/ionic-starter.git && cd ionic-starter && bower install && npm install gulp && ionic setup sass && ionic serve`

 To run the app on your android device :